Lagerst/lagerst.github.io/index.md

 ```

 Advanced Usage:
-If you want to invoke a async callback for current node.js loop or from another thread, you can wrap a **async_task** based on [libuv](http://libuv.org/).
+If you want to invoke a async callback for current node.js loop from current or another thread, you can wrap a **async_task** based on [libuv](http://libuv.org/).

 ### [Cross Platform] Google Crashpad